Updated and expanded 1/16/2020

 Classically, developers used ACF for creating bespoke themes for small businesses, restaurants, and so on.
 These ACF solutions involved custom coding the theme single and archive template files, and the plugin comes with helper functions to make that easier.
 These days, you can use some template building tools, such as those listed here, for creating the single and archive layouts.

-Pros: ACF Pro is updated regularly, comes with an affordable lifetime license, is GPL, has good documentation and support, and there are lots of online resources.
+Pros: ACF Pro is regularly updated and is GPL.
+It has good documentation and support, and there are lots of online resources.
+ACF is the most widely used tool for adding custom fields with more than 1 million active installs of the free version.
 All of the template builders mentioned here support it.

 You can use ACF to extend built in WordPress post types.

-Additional Information: These days people want more flexibility and speed than you get with hand-coded PHP template files.
-Beaver Themer, Elementor Pro, and Oxygen support ACF in their template builders.
+Additional Information: These days people want more flexibility and speed than you get with hand-coded PHP template files and all of the solutions mentioned here for creating templates support ACF.
 So, ACF has a lot going for it.
 There is nothing in ACF that limits it to one level of solution, the limitation largely being a function of what you pair it with.
-ACF Pro is $100 Australian dollars, or about $72 US Dollars, for the unlimited lifetime version.
+ACF Pro costs $249 US dollars a year for the unlimited site version.
+The free version is available in the WordPress plugin directory.

 The Beaver Builder team was the first to create a plugin connecting a front-end page builder to a theme layout builder.
 You can create your layouts easily using the familiar Beaver Builder layout options making it one of the easiest template builders.
 You are able to select a post for the template being created, so that you get a closer WYSIWYG experience.
 Beaver Themer lets you create layouts for single and archive templates.
 You can also use it to theme 404 and search pages.
 Themer allows you to create custom headers, footers, and template parts, but you will need a theme that includes Themer support for these.